2024 JAPAN with S.E. ASIA cruiseincludes: Japan, Thailand, Malaysia, Cambodia, Vietnam & Singapore 26 day tour - March 12, 2024

 Day 1 March 12: Fly

 Today you will fly from your home to Los Angeles (LAX) where you will board the Singapore Airlines Jet.
-Your flight will take you to Singapore and then on to Yangon.
-If you are doing your own airfare you must get your airfare all the way to Yangon.
+Your flight will take you to Singapore where we will have a city tour and then take a late afternoon flight to Hanoi.
+If you are doing your own airfare you must get your airfare all the way to Hanoi.

 Day 2 March 13: Flying